CANADA FX DEBT-C$ firms as gold helps reverse early loss

 BONDS LOSE SAFE HAVEN BID

-Canadian bond prices were slightly lower as investors snapped up riskier assets like equities on hopes for more acquisitions in the energy sector following Exxon Mobil Corp's (XOM.N: Quote) deal to buy XTO Energy Inc XTO.N.
+Canadian bond prices were slightly lower as investors snapped up riskier assets like equities on hopes for more acquisitions in the energy sector following Exxon Mobil Corp's (XOM.N) deal to buy XTO Energy Inc XTO.N.

 The two-year Canadian government bond CA2YT=RR fell 3 Canadian cents to C$99.985 to yield 1.26 percent.
 The 10-year bond CA10YT=RR fell 17 Canadian cents to C$102.77 to yield 3.4 percent.